sobz2019/npcc_data_pipeline/README.md

 (You should use the above questions to help you design your solution.
 You do not have to answer these questions as part of the exercise)

-## Submission

-Please submit any code, documentation, notes or designs that you've produced as part of this task to ben.corcoran@nspcc.org.uk before 9am on Wednesday 14th May.

 ## Interview